 - title Defensive Coordinator / Outside Linebackers

 Former outside-linebacker-turned-defensive-end Josh Paschal, outside linebacker J.J.
 Weaver and outside linebacker Jordan Wright combined for 29.5 tackles for loss and 12.5 sacks in 2021 under White.
-Paschal went on to be named the Jason Witten Man of the Year after finishing his career with 139 career tackles, 37 tackles for loss, 13.5 sacks, 12 quarterback hurries, three forced fumbles and three blocked kicks.
-His 37 tackles for loss in his career ranks tied for third in UK history.
+Paschal went on to be named the Jason Witten Man of the Year, after finishing his career with 139 career tackles, 37 tackles for loss, 13.5 sacks, 12 quarterback hurries, three forced fumbles and three blocked kicks.
+His 37 tackles for loss in his career ranks tied for third in program history.
 He was chosen in the second round by the Detroit Lions in the 2022 NFL Draft.

 In 2020, UK’s defense ranked in the top six of almost every defensive statistical category, including leading the league in pass defense (224.6) and turnovers forced (22).
 His talented lineup of outside linebackers were led by Wright (45 tackles, 5.5 TFL, 3.5 sacks, 2 QBH), senior Jamar “Boogie” Watson (40 tackles, 10.0 TFL, 5.0 sacks, 5 QBH) and Weaver (33 tackles, 6.5 TFL, 0.5 sacks, 2 QBH).